KaleemNwzKhan/KaleemNwzKhan.github.io/_pages/About.md

 </p>

 <p>
-<strong>Research.</strong> I work on real-time and scalable cooperative perception systems for autonomous driving.
-My research studies how vehicles and roadside infrastructure can collaboratively perceive complex environments beyond line-of-sight under strict latency, accuracy, and scalability constraints.
-A central theme of my work is the system-level co-design of perception, communication, and computation to enable reliable and safety-critical autonomous decision-making.
+<strong>Research.</strong> My research focuses on collaborative perception between vehicles and roadside infrastructure.
+It enables sensing beyond line-of-sight.
+I study the co-design of perception, communication, and computation.
+The goal is reliable and safe autonomous decision-making.
 My work has appeared in top mobile and sensing systems venues, including <em>MobiSys</em> and <em>SenSys</em>.
 </p>

 <p>